etola/git-manager/README.md

 ===========

-An interactive command line interface for displaying the state of multiple git repositories in a single screen
+An interactive command line interface for displaying the state of multiple git repositories in a single screen. ( screenshots below )

 - This scripts are for managing multiple git repositories from command line.
 It checks the state of 'push'es to remotes and reports the up-to-date'ness of them.